alok-ai-lab/DeepInsight/ver2/README.md

 <i>‘Xtest’</i> is the test set.
 Here, 80 samples are used.

-<i>‘num_tst’</i> is the number of samples per class.
+<i>‘num_tst’</i> is the number of test samples per class.
 Here first 40 samples belong to ‘class 1’ and next ‘40’ samples belong to ‘class 2’.

 <i>‘class’</i> is the number of classes of the dataset.
 Here it is 2.